 The Union Central Life Insurance Company purchased this site, after the fire that destroyed the Cincinnati Chamber of Commerce building.
 They then constructed, at that time, the 5th tallest building in the world which was later known as the Central Trust Tower.
 The fire caused many changes in the municipal fire code.
 Elevators and stairs had to be enclosed, fire hoses routinely checked, and iron/steel girders were no longer allowed to be exposed.
 They also added a system of pumps and sprinklers on the outside of the building.
 The system is explained in the article below.

-The City of Cincinnati was glad to be rid of an area it considered an eyesore and health hazard.
-The land was bought by the city and became the entrance of the Gilbert Avenue viaduct
+an eyesore and health hazard.
+The land was bought by the city and became the

 All four of these cards are views of the huge fire caused by gas storage tanks overturning and catching fire during the 1937 flood.
 Called The Black Sunday Fire it took more than 12 hours to put out and burned over three and a half square miles causing $1.5 million in damages.